SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU_Merlin_Collector.md

 # NBCU Merlin Collector

-This driver collects asset information, including program data.
+This connector collects asset information, including program data.
 This information is then sent to the NBCU VOD Manager.

 ## About